dotnet/AspNetCore.Docs/aspnetcore/security/authentication/aad-ui.md

 ## Update an app to use V2.0 endpoints

-Our packages use the V1.0 endpoints of Azure Active Directory and Visual Studio provisions a V1 endpoint, that means that if you create a new app from the portal you will have to adjust the configuration of the API/Web App to match the endpoint expected by the registered apps.
+Both the `Microsoft.AspNetCore.Authentication.AzureAD.UI` NuGet package and the ASP.NET Core web templates provisions a V1 endpoints.
+If you create a new app from the portal you will have to adjust the configuration of the API or web app to match the endpoint expected by the registered apps.

 For APIs you can do so configuring the JWT Bearer options as follows: